fridgemagnet3/rpi-weatherstation/README.md

 <hour value="2">0.2794</hour>
 ```

 The script can run on any Linux (or possibly Windows) box, in my case I also happen to run it on another Raspberry Pi.
-To avoid the likelihood of lifeing the SD cards (or maybe just because I'm paranoid!), the XML file is written to the /dev/shm/ device (which is essentially a RAM disc).
+To avoid the likelihood of lifeing the SD cards (or maybe just because I'm paranoid!), the XML file is written to the _/dev/shm/_ folder (which is essentially a RAM disc).
 The downside to this of course is that this will get lost in the event of a power interruption - you can of course relocate this if you wish.

 The script is also written for Python 2.7, so again some work will probably be required if you want to move it to a newer version.